solace-fi/solace-client/src/README.md

     > utils: contains stateless functions that serve as helper functions

-    > wallets: contains data about Wallet Connectors, imported from web3-React
+    > wallet: contains data about Wallet Connectors, imported from web3-React

     > styles: CSS styles that are not included in styled components for compatability reasons

+    > products: contains the individual products and related functions

     index: contains instantiation of entire web app, entry point